Jesús Silvestre

-José Jesús Silvestre Cárdenas (born November 28, 1989) is a Mexican professional boxer and the former WBA World minimumweight interim champion.
+José Jesús Silvestre Cárdenas (born November 28, 1989) is a Mexican former professional boxer and the former WBA World minimumweight interim champion.
 Silvestre is promoted by Saúl Álvarez' company, Canelo Promotions.

 Professional career

 In February 2012, Silvestre beat the title contender Yader Escobar to become the mandatory challenger for the WBA Minimumweight title.

-WBA Minimumweight Championship

-On July 14, 2012, Silvestre won a twelve-round decision over Edwin Díaz to capture the WBA Minimumweight Interim title in a fight held at the Auditorio Benito Juárez in Guadalajara, Mexico.
+On July 14, 2012, Silvestre won a twelve-round decision over Edwin Díaz to capture the WBA Minimumweight Interim title.
+He would get a chance at the full title a little over a year later when he challenged Ryo Miyazaki, Silvestre would lose via a majority decision.